Nauru Phosphate Royalties Trust: Mismanagement

 Citizens and government officials flaunted the wealth of the tiny Pacific island as if it were endless (leading to bad investments such as the notorious Leonardo the Musical: A Portrait of Love).
 This led to high external representation and excessive official overseas travel (that included golf in the Bahamas) which blew out budgets year after year so that the government began to borrow money to supplement its huge spending.
 The public service had over 1,500 employees (in a country with a population less than 10,000) and the government ran deficits of A$10 million in the 1990s.

 Eventually, more than A$200 million was borrowed.
-In order to consolidate this debt and pay interest, the government took out a A$240 million loan from General Electrics Capital Division, which was levied against the nation's international real estate portfolio.
+In order to consolidate this debt and pay interest, the government took out a A$240 million loan from General Electric's Capital Division, which was levied against the nation's international real estate portfolio.

 Downfall

 The virtual end of mining on Nauru paired with running budget deficits made it very difficult for Nauru to pay its debts.
+In 2003, the mines closed.
+Compared to its 1991 estimated value of A$1.3 billion, the NPRT was estimated to be worth only A$300 million by 2004.
 International creditors were not receiving payments, then seizing rights to Nauru's entire real estate portfolio, and even seizing the sole aircraft of Air Nauru.

+In 1993, the Australian secretary of the NPRT, resigned.
+In his resignation letter, he claimed that various Nauru government organizations kept bleeding the trusts, and there were declining earnings as a result of over-investment in foreign real estate.

+The Grand Pacific Hotel in Fiji closed in 1992 and was only reopened in 2014.

+Receivers began to start selling off the NPRT's assets in Australia.
+Nauru House in Melbourne, which was considered to be the most valuable real estate asset of the NPRT, was sold in 2004 to help pay off Nauru's debts to GE Capital.

+Air Nauru also had their aircraft seized.
+In December 2005, Air Nauru's only aircraft at the time, a Boeing 737-400 was seized by the US Export-Import Bank after failing to make payments since 2002.
+This left Nauru without any airline service.